Ethiopia

 The livestock challenge in Ethiopia

 Livestock play a crucial role in Ethiopia’s national development, accounting for a quarter of national GDP and 40% of agricultural GDP.
 They provide opportunities for livelihoods, jobs, inclusion and nutrition.
-At more than 50 million, Ethiopia’s livestock population is the largest in Africa and 8th largest globally.
+At more than 50 million, Ethiopia’s cattle population is the largest in Africa and 8th largest globally.

 However, livestock productivity in Ethiopia remains low.
 The average dairy farming household in Ethiopia is far less productive compared to other parts of the world.
 Demand for animal-sourced foods is rising faster than supply, particularly for meat and eggs, with food deficits projected to increase over time unless significant advances are made in the areas of animal feed, health, genetics and policies within the context of a sustainable systems approach.